ModelOriented/DALEX-docs/dalex/adding-new-explanation.md

 	* `DALEX/python/dalex/dalex/<choice>/__init__.py`
 5. Add an option directing to a new explanation in a proper method in `DALEX/python/dalex/dalex/_explainer/object.py`.
 For example, in case of VIVO, add a new `type` option called `vivo` in `predict_parts` and add a proper `if` statement.
 6. Remember about a proper documentation!
 7. Add tests in file `DALEX/python/dalex/test/test_<new explanation>.py`.
-For example, `DALEX/python/dalex/test/test_vivo.py` We use `unittest` package for testing.
+For example, `DALEX/python/dalex/test/test_vivo.py`.
+We use the `unittest` package for testing.

 ## Implementation details

 ### `object.py`

 File `object.py` is supposed to contain definition of explanation class.
-Instances of this class are returned as results of calling a coresponding explainer method and provide all functionalities required for calculation.
+Instances of this class are returned as results of calling a coresponding `Explainer` method and provide all functionalities required for calculation.

-Our `__init__` methods usually do not contain any functionalities except creating object that has a defined task.
+Our `__init__` methods usually don't contain any functionalities except creating an object that has a defined task.

 Method `fit` does actual job.
 We try to keep this method (and generally this file) as short as it is possible.
-Thus `fit` method sources high-level functionalities from `utils.py` and `checks.py` files.
-Its first argument (except `self` of course) is always an `explainer` that provides all necessary abstraction.
+Thus the `fit` method sources high-level functionalities from `utils.py` and `checks.py` files.
+Its first argument (except `self` of course) is always an `Explainer` that provides all necessary abstraction.

 Method `plot` is used for plotting the result.
 Similarly like in `fit` method, this method uses only high-level methods sourced from `plot.py` file.

-Method `_repr_html_` simply calls HTML representation of result `pandas` `DataFrame`.
+Method `_repr_html_` simply calls HTML representation of result `pandas.DataFrame`.

 ### `utils.py`